rancher/dashboard/docusaurus/docs/testing/e2e-test.md

 Both unit and E2E tests generate coverage respectively with Jest and NYC.
 These values are generated on both PR and push to `master` and `release` after merging.
 The service used to display the values is Codecov and can be found [here](https://app.codecov.io/gh/rancher/dashboard).

 Special attention goes to the E2E as the code is instrumented with Babel and the configuration is set within Nuxt.js.

+>  Note: To enable instrumentation required for code coverage, you must set the environment variable `TEST_INSTRUMENT` to `true`.